ChristianDaher/spoofer/README.md

 Lightweight network testing tool (proof-of-concept).
 Scan devices on a LAN, monitor per-device bandwidth, and optionally block or throttle traffic using iptables/tc.

 Built with Python (FastAPI, Scapy) for the backend and Next.js for the dashboard.
+# Spoofer

+Lightweight network testing tool (proof-of-concept).
+Scan devices on a LAN, monitor per-device bandwidth, and optionally block or throttle traffic using `iptables`/`tc`.

+Built with Python (FastAPI, Scapy) for the backend and Next.js for the dashboard.

 ## Screenshot